Dashboard and Jobs

 As for source connections, you can define multiple Exchange or Office 365 connections via EWS, one Exchange Server connection via MAPI, and multiple connections to other servers (e.g. Gmail) via IMAP.
 If you are using an IMAP server, you have to provide the hostname, port, and SSL preference.
 On the other hand, while using an Exchange connection the software should be (or has to be - in the case of MAPI connection) installed directly in the Exchange environment.
 To manage the connections, use the New, Edit and Delete buttons (Fig. 2.).

-Please keep in mind that if there is a job running that uses the connection you are editing, the changes will be applied after restarting or rescanning the job.
+Please keep in mind that if there is a job running that uses the connection you are editing, the changes will be applied after restarting the migration job or running delta migration for the job.

 In the case of target connections (Fig. 3.), you can define multiple independent connections to Office 365 servers.
 The application will automatically find appropriate Office 365 server that should be used for establishing a connection.